aquivere/taskit/README.md

 # Taskit
-Taskit is an IOS application using where you can store regular tasks and to-do items, as well as regularly repeating tasks., and be able to check them off when completed.
+Taskit is an IOS application using where you can store regular tasks and to-do items, as well as regularly repeating tasks, and be able to check them off when completed.
+This application is written using Swift and SwiftUI.

-## Technologies
-- Swift
-- SwiftUI

-## Launch
+### Launch
 Download the app here: [link]